What is a Restore Point?

 It might be possible to restore your computer using a shadow copy snapshot instead of a restore point, but this is not recommended.
 This is because no VSS writers were involved, so any data that was written mid-flight when the snapshot was created would be lost, possibly leaving the app in an inconsistent state.

-System Protection on Windows 10
+System Protection on Windows 10 and Windows 11

 On Windows 7, System Protection was enabled by default and the computer automatically created a restore point at midnight if no other restore point was created in the last 7 days (24 hours on Windows Vista).